 Managing Your Holiday Custody Schedule

 Goldberg JonesChild Custody, Everyday Dads Leave a Comment

 Peace, joy, and celebration are the hallmarks of the holiday season.
 The stretch between Thanksgiving and the New Year can be filled with happiness and goodwill.
-But for parents with shared custody, this time of year is often filled with stress, disputes over holiday custody schedules, parenting plans, and conflict.
+But for parents with shared custody, this time of year is often full of stress, disputes over holiday custody schedules, and conflict.

-During what is often a hectic time of year, that strain frequently ramps up the friction up even further.
+During what tends to be a hectic time of year, that strain frequently ramps up the friction up even further.

-Having a plan and strategy in place takes at least one source of stress off the table.
+Having a plan and strategy takes at least one source of stress off the table.
 And let’s be real, you have plenty of others to contend with.

+Managing Your Holiday Custody Schedule